ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 ***Note:*** I do not have first-hand knowledge of the tool used or access to the court transcript.
 I can only base it off of 3rd party news reports.

-Here is the IRAC breakdown (***Issue, Rule, Application, Conclusion***), a structured approach often used in legal analysis to organize and evaluate issues systematically.
+Here is the IRAC breakdown (***Issue, Rule, Application, Conclusion***) of the AI enhancement issue.
+What is an IRAC analysis?
+It is a structured approach often used in legal analysis to organize and evaluate issues systematically.

 ***Issue:***
 Can AI-enhanced video pass forensic muster in court?